-Since 1984, the Memorial Medical Center Foundation has distributed an estimated $7.5 million in health-related grants.
+Since 1984, the Memorial Medical Center Foundation has distributed nearly $8.5 million in health-related grants.

 The Foundation awards grants for health-related projects in three areas: patient care, education and research.
-The grants are available to central Illinois organizations with 501(c)(3) classifications whose healthcare missions are aligned with Memorials and which are located in communities served by Memorial Health System, to Memorial departments and affiliates, and to the Southern Illinois University School of Medicine at Springfield.
+The grants are available to central Illinois organizations with 501(c)(3) classifications or educational institutions in communities served by Memorial Health System and whose healthcare missions are aligned with our organization.
 Grants are not awarded to individuals.

 Providing the highest quality patient care is a priority for Memorial Health System.
 The Foundation supports advances in patient care related services and acquisition of equipment to help ensure the best possible healthcare is provided.